uzyovoys/zenbot/_pages/messengers/slack.md

 ## Test your Slack bot
 Now you can select your bot in Slack\'s contacts list and send a direct text message.
-Your Zenbot\'s bot will response with some text regarding the [Botscript](/botscript/).
+Your Zenbot\'s bot will respond with some text regarding the [Botscript](/botscript/).

 {% include note.html text="Note that you can use only direct messages to communicate with your bot." %}